Zhuinden/MortarFlowInitialDemo/README.md

     }

 4.)
 [FLOW] Once you've set up Mortar, you're ready to rumble.
 You need to set up all the **...**ed areas for Flow to function properly.
 Most of this is based on Samples.

-**NOTE:** While I managed to force the first Path to actually get a `PathContext`, it seems to be the same "root" as the container, rather than getting `FirstPath`.
-So currently calling `FirstPath firstPath = Path.get(getContext());` crashes, but on the second view, calling `SecondPath secondPath = Path.get(getContext());` does not.
-So apparently the initial Path isn't initialized properly, I'll try to figure out a way to hack that to work later.

     public class MainActivity
             extends AppCompatActivity